of The International Society for the Study and Prevention of Perinatal and Infant Death (ISPID, Inc.) - A New York Non-Profit Corporation

 Section 4.3: Powers and Authority

 Each committee shall have all the authority of the Board, except that no such committee shall have authority as to the following matters: (1) The submission to Members of any action requiring Member's approval under this chapter; (2) The filling of vacancies in the Board of Directors or in any committee; (3) The fixing of compensation of the Directors for serving on the Board or on any committee; (4) The amendment or repeal of the Bylaws or the adoption of new Bylaws; or (5) The amendment or repeal of any resolution of the Board which by its terms shall not be so amendable or repealable.
 The Board may designate one or more Directors as alternate Members of any standing committee, who may replace any absent Member or Members at any meeting of such committee.
 These Bylaws hereby authorize the Board to create such special committees as may be deemed desirable.
-The Members of such committees shall be appointed by the Chairman of the Board or the Executive Director or the Chairperson of the Corporation, with the consent of the Board.
+The Members of such committees shall be appointed by the Board.
 Special committees shall have only the powers specifically delegated to them by the Board and in no case shall have powers which are not authorized for standing committees under this section.
 Each committee of the Board shall serve at the pleasure of the Board.
 The designation of any such committee and the delegation thereto of authority shall not alone relieve any Director of his or her duty to the Corporation.

 The Board of Directors shall have the power at any time to fill vacancies in, to change the membership of, and to discharge any committee.